outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 	- identify useful structures like 'query integrations to increase query relevance' like "integrating pre-computed structures like 'irreversible steps to leaf nodes' and 'sequences of hub nodes' as useful 'local direction optimizations' to implement 'general direction optimizations' like 'move in the direction of the target node' for a query like 'connect point A/B'"
 		- similarly, identify query masks/filters (similar to a possibility space graph, or a maze) that can be useful for specific graphs/intents like how a 'query mask allowing only 90 degree direction changes could be useful in a grid for specific intents'

-- identify useful structures like optimized local connections that can be applied to generate optimized global connections in a graph
+- identify useful structures like optimized local connections that can be applied to generate optimized global connections in a graph and problem-solving layer sets like where solving problems on surrounding layers solves problems on interim layers on a graph

 II.
 Queries and Results